mneri/rice.js/README.md

-citric - A minimalistic IRC library
+libirc-client - A minimalistic IRC library for building IRC clients
 ======
-citric is a minimalistic libray for building IRC clients, bots and bouncers in Node.js.
+libirc-client is a minimalistic libray for building IRC clients, bots and bouncers in Node.js.
 It provides only basic IRC functionalities: connect, disconnect, send and receive messages.